OriginHosting/ToxAndroidRefImpl/README.md

 Need to look though the code to work out what's going on and how to implement.
 Easy fix? https://wiki.tox.chat/users/import_export

+- [ ] Add offline messaging capability.
+If user offline, add to db and attempt to resend every 5 seconds for 5 mins, drop to every 15 seconds after that.
+Drop down lower later?
+Consider traffic etc. and power implications.

 # Tox Reference Implementation for Android [TRIfA]

 ~~This is not a Reference Client, it's c-toxcore for Android.~~<br>